VavrovKamarat/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

 ### FRINX ODL - Install features
 [Run FRINX ODL](../../Operations_Manual/running-frinx-odl-initial.html).

-Then within karaf, install the required features:
+Subsequently, install the required features within karaf:

     feature:install cli-topology cli-southbound-all-units odl-restconf

-This installs the CLI topology and all supported CLI translation units for various platforms e.g. IOS, IOS-XR, Huawei VRP, and Brocade Ironware.
+This installs the CLI topology and all supported CLI translation units for various platforms like for instance IOS, IOS-XR, Huawei VRP, and Brocade Ironware.

 ### Optional - Change logging level
-If you require more detailed logging, then in the karaf terminal, run the following command to enable DEBUG/TRACE logging:
+If you require more detailed logging, run the following command in the karaf terminal, to enable DEBUG/TRACE logging:

     log:set DEBUG io.frinx.cli